Steven H. Temares: Personal life

-Temares is one of the three owners of NJ/NY Gotham FC a team based in Harrison, New Jersey, that plays in the National Women's Soccer League and plays its games at Red Bull Arena at Harrison, New Jersey.
+Temares is one of the three owners of NJ/NY Gotham FC, based in Harrison, New Jersey, a team that plays in the National Women's Soccer League and plays its games at Red Bull Arena at Harrison, New Jersey.

-Temares serves on the Rutgers University Foundation Board of Overseers and donated $1.5 million in 2012 to Rutgers University to endow a faculty position in the school's Brain Health Institute after a visit to the school's New Brunswick, New Jersey, campus at which Temares and his in-laws attended presentations about the university's programs.
+Temares serves on the Rutgers University Foundation Board of Overseers and donated $1.5 million in 2012 to Rutgers University to endow a faculty position in the school's Brain Health Institute after a visit to the school's New Brunswick, New Jersey campus at which Temares and his in-laws attended presentations about the university's programs.
 The contribution was matched by an anonymous donor who had made a donation of $27 million in 2011 to endow 18 chairs at Rutgers in its various schools.
 In honor of his wife's parents, the position created will be called the Charlotte and Murray Strongwater Endowed Chair in Neuroscience/Brain Health.

 Temares and his wife Amy are residents of Warren Township, New Jersey.